Using Technology to Make Virtual Possible

-We’re not even going to mention the reasons why we need a backup plan – by now, we all know the uncertainty for large events both near-term and long-term.
-While smaller events have more-or-less adjusted to the new norm, for larger events – especially those that are designed to raise money – it’s good to have a backup plan.
-The backup plan is not a one-to-one analog of your live event, and probably shouldn’t be as the attention span of your virtual audience is going to be far shorter than it would be for a live event.
+We’re not even going to mention the reasons why we need a backup plan.
+By now, we all know the uncertainty for large events both near and long-term.
+For larger audiences, especially those that are trying to raise money, it’s necessary to have a virtual backup plan.
+This plan would not be a one-to-one match of your live event.
+In fact, it shouldn’t be as the attention span of your virtual audience will be far shorter than it would be for a live one.

 Main Event Streaming Technology

 You may have to trial a few technologies before you land on one you like.
 These are likely to be paid subscription plans from services such as Vimeo, Youtube and Facebook (not the Zoom-style video conference style used of late).
 This technology will be the backbone of your event and should be able to handle the following:

 - Support the number of attendees you expect